-Imagine that you’ve been working for weeks on several updates for your company’s mobile app that will help connect customers with all the information they need to access.
+Imagine that you’ve been working for weeks on several updates for your company’s website.
 The project’s finally complete.
-You take a moment to enjoy and bask in the sense of accomplishment, and then WHAM! your boss stops and asks you to provide a report by the end of the week proving that your recent updates improve the app’s usability.
-At this moment you could freak out, drop all personal appointments on your calendar, camp out at the office, and spend the next few days sleeplessly conducting user tests and gathering results for your report.
-OR you can take a few minutes to learn more about the system usability scale and git-r-done quickly.
+You take a moment to enjoy and bask in the sense of accomplishment, and then, WHAM!
+Your boss stops by and asks you to provide a report by the end of the week proving that your recent updates improve the site’s usability and effectiveness.

 Defining Usability